 Exception: Bathtubs, showers, lavatories, clothes washers and laundry trays shall not be required to discharge to the sanitary drainage system where such fixtures discharge to an approved nonpotable gray water system in accordance with the applicable provisions of Chapter 13.

-- 4. Delete Section 311 of the IPC in its entirety. - 5.
-Change Table 403.1 of the IPC to read (Portions of table not shown remain):
+4. Delete Section 311 of the IPC in its entirety.

+Change Table 403.1 of the IPC to read:

 TABLE 403.1

 MINIMUM NUMBER OF REQUIRED PLUMBING FIXTURES^a (See Sections 403.1.1 and 403.2)